Alluxio/alluxio/docs/en/security/Security.md

 When a file is created, it is initially assigned fully opened permissions of `666` by default.
 Similarly, a directory is initially assigned with `777` permissions.
-A umask is applied on the initial permissions; this is configured by the `alluxio.security.authorization.permission.umask` property, with a default of `022`.
+A umask is applied on the initial permissions; this is configured by the `alluxio.dora.security.authorization.permission.umask` property, with a default of `022`.
 Without any property modifications, files and directories are created with `644` and `755` permissions respectively.